jackkerouac/aphrodite/README.md

 ## Advanced: Installation from Source

-If you prefer to build from source:
+If you prefer to build from source (why in the name of Neptune would you want to do this?):

 ```bash
 # Clone the repository